 – Carl Jung

-The fore-mentioned and immediately below quote by Carl Jung a recognised leader in the field of Transpersonal Psychology brings attention to the importance of psychological therapy as a process of the revealing the dynamics of the unconscious to awareness for integration and wholeness.
+The fore-mentioned and immediately below quote by Carl Jung a recognised leader in the field of Transpersonal Psychology brings attention to the importance of psychological therapy as a process of the revealing the dynamics of the continuation of consciousness (what we in the west refer to as the unconscious and inclusive of what Jung referred to as the collective unconscious) to awareness for integration and wholeness.
 Spirituality from this perspective is not purely about the transcendence of ego identity.
 It is also a process of becoming fully authentically integrated and expressing our humane authenticity with an awareness of our impact upon the world.
 We do not live in isolation.
 Every choice and action we embody has a ripple effect within our own systems and within the world.
 By taking responsibility for our darkness, our shadow (disowned aspects of the self both positive and negative) we make our darkness light.
 In this way we bring our authentic humane spiritual light/enlightenment to the world.